RakhithJK/dbeaver-dbeaver-wiki/Managing-Charts.md

 **LAST** | The last value
 **COUNT** | Total count of all values

+## Copying to clipboard

+You can copy a chart to clipboard by selecting the **Copy to clipboard** option in the chart's context menu.

 ## Exporting Charts

 You can export а chart into PNG format by selecting the **Save as...** option in the chart's context menu.